awslabs/autonomous-driving-data-framework/modules/workbench/cloud9/README.md

 #### Required

-- `image_id`: The identifier for the Amazon Machine Image (AMI) that's used to create the EC2 instance.
-To choose an AMI for the instance, you must specify a valid AMI alias or a valid AWS Systems Manager path
-  - e.g.: ami-0beaa649c482330f7
 - `instance_type`: Type of instance to launch
   - e.g.: t3.small.
 For more information on instance types: https://aws.amazon.com/ec2/instance-types/
 - `owner_arn`: The Amazon Resource Name (ARN) of the environment owner.
 This ARN can be the ARN of any AWS Identity and Access Management principal.